gurwinder-gg/ITENARARY-BUILDER/README.md

-# 🗺️ Itinerary Builder API
+# 🗺️ Itinerary Builder API - Assignment for VIGOVIA

 A **Golang REST API** for building, managing, and generating day wise travel itineraries.
 Supports CRUD operations and PDF generation for travel plans.